bborn/communityengine/README.markdown

 *Note: when running in production mode, theme assets (images, js, and stylesheets) are automatically copied to you public directory (avoiding a Rails request on each image load).*

-Localization [FIX Rails3]
+Localization
 ------------

 Localization is done via Rails native I18n API.
-We've added some extensions to String and Symbol to allow backwards compatibility (we used to use Globalite).

-Strings and Symbols respond to the `.l` method that allows for a look up of the symbol (or a symbolized version of the string) into a strings file which is stored in yaml.
+We've added some extensions to String and Symbol to let them respond to the `.l` method.
+That allows for a look up of the symbol (or a symbolized version of the string).

 For complex strings with substitutions, Symbols respond to the `.l` method with a hash passed as an argument, for example: